robert-kel-tg/iterators-1/README.md

 Or, use any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

+## CallbackFilterIterator

+This class is a polyfill for PHP 5.3 which lacks the [CallbackFilterIterator](http://php.net/CallbackFilterIterator) spl class.

 ## MapIterator

 `MapIterator` extends the SPL `IteratorIterator` class.
 This class transforms an Iterator by applying a callable function on each iterator item.
 The callable function can take up to three parameters: